mattermost/docs/source/administration/config-settings.rst

 Scoping IDP Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Adds the name associated with a user's Scoping Identity Provider ID.
-(XXXX/// optional?)

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ScopingIDPName": ""`` with string input.                                                                                |